awsdocs/amazon-s3-userguide/doc_source/checking-object-integrity.md

 ### Using the S3 console<a name="CheckObjectIntegrityConsole"></a>

-To learn more about using the console and specifying checksum algorithms to use when uploading objects\. see [Uploading objects](upload-objects.md)
+To learn more about using the console and specifying checksum algorithms to use when uploading objects, see [Uploading objects](upload-objects.md)\.

 ### Using the AWS SDKs<a name="CheckObjectIntegritySDK"></a>